massgov/mds-terraform-common/golden-ami-builder/README.md

   # Name of VPC where build instance should be launched
   vpc_name = "My-Cool-VPC-NonProd"

+  tags = merge(
-  # Custom tags will be applied in addition to any default tags specified at the provider level
+    # When not passed in explicitly, default tags might not be applied to resources as expected
+    local.default_tags,
-  tags = {
+    {
       "jeepers" = "creepers"
     }
+  )
 }
 ```